-Drug discovery, development, and delivery encompass the process of bringing new medications
+Drug development is the process of bringing new medications from the early stages

-from the early stages of research to their availability for patient use.
-It involves
+of research to their availability for patient use.
+It involves a series of coordinated

-a series of coordinated steps and scientific efforts aimed at identifying and developing
+steps and scientific efforts aimed at identifying and developing safe and effective

-safe and effective drugs to treat various diseases.
+drugs to treat various diseases.
 The steps include:

 Drug Discovery - Identify and design prospective drug compounds that have the potential to interact

-that exhibit therapeutic properties.
+compounds that exhibit therapeutic properties.

 Drug Development - Once potential drug candidates are identified, they undergo extensive testing in

 preclinical studies.
-These studies assess the safety, pharmacokinetics (how the drug
+These studies test the efficacy of compounds and assess the safety,

-effectiveness in human volunteers in several phases that increase the number of participants
+drug safety, dosage and effectiveness in human volunteers in phases that increase

 Regulatory Approval - Following successful clinical trials, drug developers submit an application to